3 Qualities of a Good CFO (with Tips from Finance Experts)

-To be a strategic finance leader in today’s startup world, a CFO needs to be so much more to the company than a backward-looking scorekeeper.
+That’s what makes a good CFO—the ability to be strategic finance leader who is so much more to the company than a backward-looking scorekeeper.

 Crucial to the equation is serving the full organization, not just the finance department, in ways that bring stakeholders together and empower decision-making in all corners of the business.